36kp/python-challenge-1/README.md

 ## How to run this program
 Follow instructions below to run this program
-> NOTEL: Following setup and commands are tested in macOS Sonoma 14.5 only
+> NOTE: Following setup and commands are tested in macOS Sonoma 14.5 only

 ### Pre-requisites
 - Dev environment setup using [Anaconda](https://www.anaconda.com/download).